MarshPeter/mixed_messages/README.md

 ## Description

-The program will ask the user if they are ready for a bit of inspiration or wish to quit.
-If the user enters anything besides a "quit" message, the user will receive a random set of responses that inspire them.
+The program when run will display to the console several inspirational quotes for you to push through your troubles.

 ## Usage